Rockport Commuter Rail Station Improvements

 Rockport Station is at the terminus for the Rockport/Ipswich Commuter Rail Line.
 The station consists of a single 340-foot long platform with a canopy along the north side of the mainline track and also operates as a layover facility storing four (4) six-car trains overnight, providing layover power to the locomotives.
 In addition to the mainline track, there are four, stub-end siding tracks and one double ended siding track connected to the mainline track.

 The purpose of this project is two-fold.
 A power upgrade will enhance operating flexibility, and limit locomotive idling time.
-Additionally, the installation of a customer bus shelter and information kiosk will be installed for the regional transportation authority.
+Additionally, a new information kiosk will be installed for the regional transportation authority.
 This work represents the initial steps toward implementation of the Rockport station site improvements envisioned by the MBTA in consultation with the Rockport community.

-A customer shelter / information kiosk will be sited at the north end of the stations platform to provide information to commuters and tourists on available transportation connections and services.
-The covered shelter / kiosk is anticipated to be a metal and glass structure, for protection from inclement weather and will include lighting.
-The shelter/ kiosk will provide a safe, accessible area for customers to congregate and view information.
-The size of the structure is envisioned to be approximately 150 square feet.
+An information kiosk will be sited at the north end of the station's platform to provide information to commuters and tourists on available transportation connections and services.
+The kiosk is anticipated to be a metal and glass structure, for protection from inclement weather and will include lighting.
+The kiosk will provide up to date information on local and regional transportation.
+The size of the structure is envisioned to be approximately 80 square feet.

 The MBTA will coordinate with the local bus service provider CATA in the design and placement of the information kiosk and specifics regarding the display of CATA schedule information material and technology.
 The kiosk will be designed so as to have the capacity to display real time bus arrival information, should CATA's in-vehicle technology support the application in the future.